fwprintf(3p) - phpMan

 radix character shall be equal to the precision specification.

-cision is explicitly zero and no '#' flag is present, no radix
+precision is explicitly zero and no '#' flag is present, no

-character shall appear.
-If a radix character appears, at least
+radix character shall appear.
+If a radix character appears, at

-one digit shall appear before it.
-The value shall be rounded in
+least one digit shall appear before it.
+The value shall be

-an implementation-defined manner to the appropriate number of
+rounded in an implementation-defined manner to the appropriate

 e, E The double argument shall be converted in the style